ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you create a file share in your availability zone, you use the **dp2** profile to specify the total IOPS for the file share based on the share size.

-If you have existing file shares that are based on either the IOPS tier profiles or custom IOPS profile; you can update those shares to use the **dp2** profile.
+If you have file shares that are based on the IOPS tier profiles or the custom IOPS profile, you can update those shares to use the **dp2** profile.

 Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
 {: preview}